 The Museo Storico Italiano della Guerra, or Italian War History Museum, is a military history museum located in the Castle of Rovereto in the Trentino province of northern Italy.
-The Museum is often regarded as the most important Italian museum dedicated to the analysis of conflicts, from the modern age to the contemporary.
+The Museum is often regarded as the most important Italian museum dedicated to analyzing conflicts from the modern age to the contemporary.

-Since its founding in 1921, the Rovereto Castle has housed the collections of the Italian War History Museum.
-A visit to the Museum and the Castle includes a unique itinerary, divided into two parts: the first part is dedicated to the history of armies and wars between the 19th century and the First World War, and the second part focuses on the architecture of the Castle and on the collections of weapons of the modern age.
+Since founding in 1921, the Rovereto Castle has housed the Italian War History Museum collections.
+A visit to the Museum and the Castle includes a unique itinerary divided into two parts: the first part is dedicated to the history of armies and wars between the 19th Century and the First World War, and the second part focuses on the architecture of the Castle and the collections of weapons of the modern age.

 14. Army Museum (Brasov)